 Meanwhile, remove the bottarga butter from the refrigerator, cut it into pieces, and place it on a large serving platter.
 When the pasta is ready, drain it and transfer it to the prepared platter.
 Mix very well to melt the butter completely.
 Sprinkle with parsley and mint, mix again and serve.

-This recipes is better when used with fresh made pasta, see Bugialli’s book for full recipe.
+This recipe is better when used with fresh-made pasta, see Bugialli’s book for the full recipe.

 Regional recipe from Sicily and Sardinia